$125 off any CGM Plan. Use code WINTER125

 Your sleeping environment is a crucial component of good sleep hygiene.
 Here are some tips for a sleep-conducive environment:

-• If you live in an area with lots of noise, try keeping your room quiet by blocking out noise with a fan, white noise machine, or earplugs.
+• If you live in an area with lots of noise that causes sleep interruptions, try keeping your room quiet by blocking out noise with sleep aids, such as a fan, white noise machine, or earplugs.

-• Keep your room at a comfortable temperature that isn’t too hot or too cold: the ideal range is somewhere between 60 and 67 degrees Fahrenheit.
+• Keep your room at a comfortable temperature that isn't too hot or too cold: the ideal range is between 65 and 70 degrees Fahrenheit.

 • Keep your bedroom dark when you're trying to fall asleep.